gknocke/Crypt-PKCS10/README.md

 Users are encouraged to migrate to the version 1 API.
 It is much easier to use, and does not require the application to navigate internal data structures.

+Version 1.7 provides support for DSA and ECC public keys.
+It also allows the caller to verify the signature of a CSR.

 # INSTALLATION

 To install this module type the following: